awsdocs/amazon-rekognition-developer-guide/doc_source/video-cli-commands.md

    ```
    aws rekognition start-label-detection --video "S3Object={Bucket=bucketname,Name=videofile}" \
-   --endpoint-url Endpoint \
    --notification-channel "SNSTopicArn=TopicARN,RoleArn=RoleARN" \
    --region us-east-1
    ```

    Update the following values:
    + Change `bucketname` and `videofile` to the Amazon S3 bucket name and file name that you specified in step 2\.
-   + Change `Endpoint` to the AWS endpoint that you're using\.
    + Change `us-east-1` to the AWS region that you're using\.
    + Change `TopicARN` to the ARN of the Amazon SNS topic you created in step 3 of [Configuring Amazon Rekognition Video](api-video-roles.md)\.
    + Change `RoleARN` to the ARN of the IAM service role you created in step 7 of [Configuring Amazon Rekognition Video](api-video-roles.md)\.